alex1115alex/Wearables-Telescope/README.md

 ### Theme now defaults to the light theme

+Much to my chagrin, the cyberpunk theme just wasn't it.

 ### Improved text drawing code to reduce weird errors

 This still needs a little bit of work (eg: padding partial lines with space characters to make them draw on the left side of the screen)